syncfusion-content/uwp-docs/uwp/SfAccordion/Selecting-Items.md

 ## Selecting Item using IsSelected

 `SfAccordionItem` has a property `IsSelected` that determines whether the item is expanded or collapsed.
-More than one accordion item can have IsSelected as `True` based on the `SelectionMode`.
+More than one accordion item can have IsSelected as `true` based on the `SelectionMode`.

 * IsSelected=true – Item is expanded
 * IsSelected=false – Item is collapsed